Martin Romualdez: Personal life

 Romualdez married Yedda Marie Kittilstvedt, who represented the Philippines at Miss International 1996, in civil rites in Hong Kong in November 1999, with a church wedding following at Santuario de San Antonio in Forbes Park, Makati, on February 4, 2001.
 They have four children and currently live in Tacloban and Makati.
 Their sons Ferdinand Martin Romualdez Jr., also known as Marty, and Andrew Julian Romualdez are also in politics, having been elected as a councilor of Tacloban and a representative of Tingog Party List in 2025, respectively.

+In 2026, Romualdez was arrested on charges of plunder.
+This action was related to alleged malfeasance while in public office.